Why Patience Pays Off When You're Building Financial Security

 When it comes to some of the biggest financial decisions you'll make, a simple waiting game can have big benefits.
 Buying a home, for example, can be one of the foundations of building financial security.
 But you may not need to rush into it—saving for a bigger down payment might actually save you money.

 Continuing to save so you have 20% of the total cost of the home to put toward a down payment may bring you two big benefits.
 First, when you put down 20%, you likely won't have to pay private mortgage insurance, or PMI.
 This expense typically costs 0.5% to 1% of the total cost of your loan annually.
-So if your home cost $200,000, PMI might mean you pay as much as $2,000 not just once, but each year the insurance is in effect, typically around five years.
+So if your home cost $200,000, PMI might mean you pay as much as $2,000 not just once, but each year the insurance is in effect, typically around 5 years.
 A 20% down payment may also make you eligible for a lower interest rate, which would reduce the total cost of your loan.

-When it comes to building financial security, resisting the impulse to spend for immediate gratification is an essential habit to form.
+When it comes to finding financial security solutions, resisting the impulse to spend for immediate gratification is an essential habit to form.
 Instead, you can use short-term savings accounts for emergency funds and other necessities, pay down your short-term debt like credit cards, and look to see where long-term financial thinking will pay off the most.
 Where possible, focus on purchases that offer a good return on your investment, and create a solid financial plan for putting as much as you can toward investments that build lasting financial security.

 A few financial insights for your life